 The trade and other payables are due within one year.
+The fair value approximates the book value.

-10. Short term borrowings from shareholders
+10. Short term borrowings from shareholders and subsidiaries

-The short term borrowings from shareholders consist of prepaid expenses and interest payable.
+The short term borrowings from shareholders and subsidiaries consist of prepaid expenses and interest payable.
 There are no contractual stipulations regarding the short term borrowings from shareholders.
 The fair value approximates the book value.
 The current liabilities fall due within one year.